fbpx

 • As the food moves around your mouth, what are the different textures?
 Do you have some roast potatoes that are crunchy on the outside but fluffy on the inside?

-• Which is the flavour you first notice, and which is the one you’ve been most excited for?
+• Which is the flavour you first notice.
 Is there a particular flavour that lingers like a slight saltiness from a gravy?

 • Take your time to chew each mouthful, only putting food on to your cutlery when you’ve swallowed.